ni/systemlink-client-docs/examples/tag/subscription/README.md

 ### Selections

-The Tag API enables grouping sets of tags using a selection.
-These selections group tags based on path, whether by a full path such as `example.subscription.double` or a wildcard path such as `example.subscription.*`.
-Selections are also another way of performing bulk operations such as reading the values or metadata for all tags that match the selection's paths.
+If you want to group sets of tags, use a selection.
+A selection groups tags based on the path(s) provided, such as an exact tag path (e.g. `example.subscription.double`) or with a wildcard path (e.g. `example.subscription.*`).
+Selections are also another way of performing bulk operations, such as reading the values or metadata for all tags that match the selection's paths.
 Finally, selections provide a means to create a tag subscription, which is the focus of this example.

 See the separate [tag selection](../selection) example for more information about the uses of selections.